goes-funky/integrations-testing-framework/readme.md

 ## TODO

 - [ ] Add interface to allow mocking requests programmatically.
-- [ ] Extend response anonymization to more content-types.
+- [ ] Extend response update to more content-types.
 - [ ] Add more utils.

 ## Changelog